 Nowadays data literacy is widely considered a critical skill to have in the 21st century.
 It can be defined as the ability to read, work with, analyse, and argue with data, in order to derive meaningful information and knowledge.
 In the data economy, making sense of data is no longer a must-have skill for data scientist or technology experts only, but it is becoming an essential ability for all workers and a competence that facilitates their employability.
+It has to do with the way we read, make sense and trust the data we get from hundreds of sources, including news, social networks, apps, just to mention a few.

 Despite its relevance in labour market and society in general, data analysis is still not included in many university courses, as it is usually part of computer science, engineering and math courses’ curricula